Making homemade chicken breakfast sausage was a revelation to me. It’s hard to find good quality breakfast sausage without additives or extra… “stuff”

 I used my big stainless skillet to cook these patties.
 If you have trouble with meat sticking to stainless pans, here are a couple of tips:

-Tips for cooking meat in a stainless steel pan:
+Tips for cooking Breakfast Chicken Sausage in a Stainless Steel Pan

 OR you could toss all the meat in the pan and cook it loose.
 This is what I prefer.
 And I like to cook it for a long time so there are a lot of crispy, caramelized bits.